Learn Chinese through stories for Elementary School

 While I was trying to understand my users and the current BetterChinese website, I believe it is also very important to know what my competitors are doing, especially the solutions they come up with to solve the common problems that all online education websites are facing.
 Among the many competitors, I found three representatives: Khan Academy as the most popular teaching website, Duolingo as the top-rated language learning app, and ABCYa as an educational game platform for elementary school students.

 So far, my objectives in re-designing BetterChinese website are to make the website more fun, engaging, and easier for elementary school students.
 The focuses are prioritized as below:

 My new key takeaways from students’ input are:

 Based on lots of students’ feedback and input, as well as competitor analysis, I mainly applied the following solutions in the new iPad design:

-Log In with QR code
+Logging in with a QR code

 User testing results